nour-awad/SWAPD-352/README.md

 # E-Library Management System

 This is a RESTful API for managing an e-library system.
-It allows you to perform CRUD operations on books, manage users, and handle borrowing/returning transactions.
-The application can be used with or without a PostgreSQL database.
+It allows you to perform CRUD operations on books.
+The application can be used with or without a **MongoDB** database.

 ---